 Min Chi Chen (Violet) She/Her

-She thrives in providing trauma-informed verbal counselling and art therapy.
+She thrives in providing trauma-informed talk therapy and art therapy.
 She is committed to providing culturally sensitive and gender-affirming services to people with diverse backgrounds.
-She is trained in multiple modalities and dedicated to meet you where you are at in your unique experience of grief.
+She is trained in multiple modalities and dedicated to meeting you where you are at in your unique experience of grief.
 If you are interested in art therapy, you do not need to have any prior experience or training in art, Violet can guide you step by step to release the deepest grief that is beyond words and discover your own authentic creative expression.
 She offers counselling and art therapy in English, Cantonese, Mandarin, and Taiwanese.

 Board of Directors

 Gary Mackenzie President

 John Milobar Treasurer